Avicii's family releases statement on famed DJ's death

-The family of famed DJ and EDM pioneer Avicii has released a statement on the artist's death.
-Avicii, born Tim Bergling, was just 28 when he was found dead in Muscat, Oman on Friday.
+Avicii's family has released a statement on the famed DJ and electronic digital music pioneer's death.
+Born Tim Bergling, Avicii was found dead Friday in Muscat, Oman.
+He was 28 years old.
 On Monday, Bergling's family members thanked the public for the outpouring of love and support.

 "We would like to thank you for the support and the loving words about our son and brother.
 We are so grateful for everyone who loved Tim's music and have precious memories of his songs," they said in a statement.